Illithid: Biology

 Illithids are hermaphroditic creatures who each spawn a mass of larvae two or three times in their life.
 The larvae resemble miniature illithid heads or four-tentacled tadpoles.
 Larvae are left to develop in the pool of the Elder Brain.
 The ones that survive after 10 years are inserted into the brain of a sapient creature.
 Hosts are determined in a very specific manner.
 Hosts generally are humanoid creatures that are between 5 feet 4 inches and 6 feet 2 inches.
 The most desirable of races for hosts are humans, drow, elves, githzerai, githyanki, grimlocks, gnolls, goblinoids, and orcs.
 Upon being implanted (through any cranial orifice), the larva then grows and consumes the host's brain, absorbing the host's physical form entirely and becoming sapient itself, a physically mature (but mentally young) illithid.
 This process is called ceremorphosis.

 Variants

 Alhoon

 Alhoons (also called illithiliches) are illithids that choose to focus on developing arcane abilities in addition to their psionic ones, and have grown powerful enough in magic to become undead liches.
 Alhoons are generally pariahs in illithid society because they go against most illithids' eventual goal: to merge with the Elder Brain, both physically and psionically.
 Alhoons, on the other hand, are more concerned with their own personal survival.
 When discovered near illithid communities, alhoons are mercilessly hunted down.

 The alhoon first appeared in second edition AD&D for the Forgotten Realms setting in the Menzoberranzan boxed set, in the booklet "Book One: The City" (1992), and reprinted in Monstrous Compendium Annual Volume Three (1996).
 The creature was further detailed in the supplement The Illithiad (1998).
 The alhoon also appeared in third edition in Monsters of Faerûn (2001) and Lords of Madness (2005).

+Ulitharid

+A stronger mindflayer which can provide a significantly more challenging encounter, and which has the capability of becoming an elder brain.